nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Project Background
-This project demonstrates customer churn prediction using synthetic telecom data with the XGBoost algorithm and interactive visualization with Tableau.
+This project demonstrates data analytics and customer churn prediction using synthetic telecom data with the XGBoost algorithm.
+Data visualization was completed using Seaborn and Matplotlib.
+An interactive dashboard was created using Tableau.

 ## Tools & Technologies
-- **Pandas** – data manipulation and cleaning
+- **Pandas** – data manipulation, cleaning, and exporting cleaned data
 - **NumPy** - data transformation
 - **Matplotlib / Seaborn** – EDA and visualizations
 - **Scikit-learn** – data preprocessing and model evaluation